• Skip to primary navigation

 You'll notice above that I added a nice rim to the glass.
 I used a combination of brown sugar and nutmeg and absolutely loved the flavor it added to every sip.
 Simply delicious!

-Alternatively, you can serve it on the rocks.
+Alternatively, you can serve this drink on the rocks.
 It would make a fantastic beverage to leave out for Santa on Christmas Eve.

 I mean, the guy’s been working really hard, and I’m sure he’d appreciate a break from all the milk.